Education officials in Texas to vote on curriculum that would add Bible lessons to reading and language arts teachings

 The materials contain “an unwelcome and unnecessary quantity of Bible references,” said the union.

-The Texas Education Agency, alternately, said in a May news release that the materials “were developed using the best evidence from cognitive science to ensure teachers have access to quality, on-grade-level materials that enable teachers to focus on delivering the highest-quality instruction and providing differentiated supports to students.”
+The Texas Education Agency, alternately, asserts the materials “were developed using the best evidence from cognitive science to ensure teachers have access to quality, on-grade-level materials that enable teachers to focus on delivering the highest-quality instruction and providing differentiated supports to students,” a May news release states.

-Over 100 people testified for more than seven hours on Monday ahead of the vote, both for and against the materials.
-Mark Chancey, a professor of religious studies at Southern Methodist University and a Sunday school teacher, described the materials as “fundamentally flawed.”
+A day ahead of Tuesday’s vote, over 100 people testified for more than seven hours for and against the materials.
+Mark Chancey, a professor of religious studies at Southern Methodist University and a Sunday school teacher, described them as “fundamentally flawed.”
 The lessons “still clearly privilege Christianity over other traditions” and “make numerous claims that are erroneous, made up, or just plain strange,” he said.

-Barbara Baruch, who is Jewish, testified against the materials, saying, “I believe my grandkids should share our family’s religion.
+Barbara Baruch, who is Jewish, testified in opposition to the materials, saying, “I believe my grandkids should share our family’s religion.
 I need help stopping the government from teaching them to be Christians.”

-But Jonathan Covey, policy director at conservative group Texas Values, testified that the Bluebonnet lessons are “grade level-appropriate instructional materials that include contextually relevant religious topics from a wide range of faiths.”
-He added that “it has always been understood that religion has a place in American civic society.”
+But Jonathan Covey, policy director at conservative group Texas Values, testified the Bluebonnet lessons are “grade level-appropriate instructional materials that include contextually relevant religious topics from a wide range of faiths,” adding, “it has always been understood that religion has a place in American civic society.”

-Another supporter of the materials, Glenn Melvin, argued that the proposals do not violate the “establishment clause” of the First Amendment, which stipulates that “Congress shall make no law respecting an establishment of religion.”
+Another supporter of the materials, Glenn Melvin, argued the proposals do not violate the “establishment clause” of the First Amendment, which stipulates “Congress shall make no law respecting an establishment of religion.”
 The clause has been interpreted many times by the US Supreme Court, including in Engel v.
-Vitale, the 1960s case in which the Supreme Court ruled it unconstitutional for public schools to lead schoolchildren in prayer.
+Vitale, the 1960s case in which the high court ruled it unconstitutional for public schools to lead schoolchildren in prayer.

 “Just reading some of the passages from the Bible will not cause someone to convert, as many Biblical scholars are not themselves Christian,” Melvin said.

-The state board revised the materials, according to the Texas Education Agency, after versions proposed in May 2024 came under heavy criticism.
-The Texas Freedom Network report notes that many of the criticisms of the May 2024 version are addressed in the revised version.
+Many criticisms of an earlier version of the lessons are addressed in the revised version, the report notes.
+The state board revised the materials after versions proposed in May came under heavy criticism, the Texas Education Agency said.

+Republican Gov. Greg Abbott voiced his support for the original May materials, describing them as “high-quality instructional materials” that will “allow our students to better understand the connection of history, art, community, literature, and religion.”

-Still, the revised plan “overemphasizes Christianity, offering very limited coverage of other major religions and faith traditions,” reads the report.
-“The clear implication is that Christianity is more important and deserves more attention than other religions—a message public schools have no business conveying.”
+Still, the revised plan up for a vote Tuesday “overemphasizes Christianity, offering very limited coverage of other major religions and faith traditions,” reads the Texas Freedom Network report.
+“The clear implication is that Christianity is more important and deserves more attention than other religions – a message public schools have no business conveying.”

-David Brockman, a Christian theologian and professor of religion who wrote the Texas Freedom Network’s report, told CNN, “Without a major overhaul of its religion coverage, the Bluebonnet curriculum is inappropriate for Texas public schools.”
+“Without a major overhaul of its religion coverage, the Bluebonnet curriculum is inappropriate for Texas public schools,” David Brockman, a Christian theologian and professor of religion who wrote the Texas Freedom Network’s report, told CNN.

-Shariq Ghani, executive director of the Minaret Foundation, an organization focused on multi-faith civic engagement in Texas, told CNN, “Texas is a mosaic of faith.”
+Indeed, “Texas is a mosaic of faith,” Shariq Ghani, executive director of the Minaret Foundation, an organization focused on multi-faith civic engagement in Texas, told CNN.

 “Adults and children from every faith background contribute to the greatness of our state,” he said.
 “Focusing on just one without consideration of other faiths – it’s an example of a practice we just don’t do anymore here.
 We don’t leave Texans behind.”